Feature 8: Extension Profiles

 arguments:

-- subject: "Weather: {{ $steps.fetch.outputs.temp_f }}°F in Los Angeles"
+- subject: "Weather: {{ $steps.get_weather.outputs.temp_f }}°F in Los Angeles"

-body: $steps.fetch.outputs.summary
+body: $steps.get_weather.outputs.summary

 dependsOn: [get_weather]